potassco/clinguin/docs/clinguin/use.rst

 **Client-Server**

-To run `clinguin` one can the execute the following command:
+To run `clinguin`, you can execute the following command:

 .. code-block:: console

     $ clinguin client-server --domain-files examples/angular/sudoku/instance.lp examples/angular/sudoku/encoding.lp --ui-files examples/angular/sudoku/ui.lp

-After the execution, a Sudoku window in your browser should open, where one can play a round of Sudoku.
+After execution, a Sudoku window in your browser should open, where you can play a round of Sudoku.

-The `client-server` option provided in the command line, states that both client and server shall be started at the same time, so it has the look and feel of a single program.
-If one wants to seperate `client` and `server`, one could start them in two shells.
+The `client-server` option provided in the command line indicates that both client and server will be started simultaneously, giving the appearance of a single program.
+If you want to separate `client` and `server`, you can start them in two shells.

 **Server**